Updated daily: Here are the 10 best Amazon deals today

 Get the 23andMe Ancestry + Traits Service DNA Testing Kit for $79 (Save $20)

 If your home computer is starting to slow down, upgrade with the 2020 Apple Mac Mini.
 Normally priced at $899, you can get this 512-gigabyte desktop computer for $749.99 thanks to a $100 price cut on the product page and an additional $49.01 discount automatically applied at checkout.
-When we tested the Mac Mini, we praised the addition of the Apple Silicon M1 processor that made for webpages that loaded instantly and strong frame rates while playing video games.
-It may not have many ports and we weren't wowed by the built-in speakers, it still has a strong processor for your daily office grind.
+When we tested the Mac Mini, we praised the addition of the Apple Silicon M1 processor that made for fast-loading webpages and strong frame rates while playing video games.
+While it may not have many ports and we weren't wowed by the built-in speakers, it still has a strong processor for your daily office grind.

 Effortlessly set the mood at home with this Philips Hue LED smart light package deal.
 You can get a three-pack of Philips A19 white and color smart bulbs for $72.24, normally listed for $134.99 but discounted by $62.75 thanks to a $50 price cut and an additional 15% coupon.
 We picked the A19 light as our favorite smart bulb (specifically in its starter kit package for $192.95), having been impressed by its extensive collection of colors to choose from and compatibility with Amazon Alexa, Apple HomeKit, Google Assistant, Nest and Samsung SmartThings.
 No matter your smart home interface, setting up the bulbs to turn on and off at certain times or change colors is surprisingly easy.